supranational/blst/README.md

 \some\where\build.bat
 ```

-If final application crashes with an "illegal instruction" exception [after copying to another system], pass `‑D__BLST_PORTABLE__` on `build.sh` command line.
+If final application crashes with an "illegal instruction" exception [after copying to another system], pass `-D__BLST_PORTABLE__` on `build.sh` command line.
 If you don't use build.sh, complement the `CFLAGS` environment variable with the said command line option.
 If you compile a Go application, you will need to modify the `CGO_CFLAGS` variable instead.
 And if you compile a Rust application, you can pass `‑‑features portable` to `cargo build`.
 Alternatively, if you compile on an older Intel system, but will execute application on a newer one, consider instead passing `‑‑features force‑adx` for better performance.

 ## Language-specific notes